awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListMedicalVocabularies.md

 Required: No

  ** [NameContains](#API_ListMedicalVocabularies_RequestSyntax) **   <a name="transcribe-ListMedicalVocabularies-request-NameContains"></a>
-Returns vocabularies in the list whose name contains the specified string\.
-The search is case\-insensitive, `ListMedicalVocabularies` returns both "vocabularyname" and "VocabularyName" in the response list\.
+Returns vocabularies whose names contain the specified string\.
+The search is not case sensitive\. `ListMedicalVocabularies` returns both "`vocabularyname`" and "`VocabularyName`"\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`
 Required: No

  ** [NextToken](#API_ListMedicalVocabularies_RequestSyntax) **   <a name="transcribe-ListMedicalVocabularies-request-NextToken"></a>
-If the result of your previous request to `ListMedicalVocabularies` was truncated, include the `NextToken` to fetch the next set of jobs\.
+If the result of your previous request to `ListMedicalVocabularies` was truncated, include the `NextToken` to fetch the next set of vocabularies\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Pattern: `.+`
 Required: No

  ** [StateEquals](#API_ListMedicalVocabularies_RequestSyntax) **   <a name="transcribe-ListMedicalVocabularies-request-StateEquals"></a>
-When specified, only returns vocabularies with the `VocabularyState` equal to the specified vocabulary state\.
+When specified, returns only vocabularies with the `VocabularyState` equal to the specified vocabulary state\.
+Use this field to see which vocabularies are ready for your medical transcription jobs\.
 Type: String
 Valid Values:` PENDING | READY | FAILED`
 Required: No